-History of Voting Rights Activity Updated March 2016
+History of Voting Rights Activity Updated November 2023

-This activity, designed by the Community Leaders Program at The Literacy Project in Greenfield, MA, supplements pages 30-32 of Issue #26.
+This activity was designed by the Community Leaders Program at The Literacy Project in Greenfield, MA, and adpated by Cynthia Peters.

 Purpose

 To visually demonstrate when different groups of people had the right to vote in the United States, in law and in fact.